rasulkireev/apw/src/content/books/richest-man-in-babylon.md

 author: "George S. Clason"
 rating: 8
 slug: "richest-man-in-babylon"
-intro: "'The Richest Man In Babylon' is a collection of short and educational stories.
+description: "'The Richest Man In Babylon' is a collection of short and educational stories.
 These stories tell you about people living in ancient Babylon.
 Each story teaches you a small lesson on how to make progress towards financial stability."
 cover: "./images/richest-man-in-babylon.jpg"
 dateRead: 2021-04-05
 dateCreated: 2021-05-11